Buck Lake Wildlife Management Area

 Add your bird observations to the Buck Lake Conservation Area eBird Hotspot.

 Recreational opportunities include hunting, fishing, wildlife viewing, hiking, bicycling (on roads) and horseback riding.
 White-tailed deer, hog and turkey hunting are all good on this wildlife management area.
-Check the regulations summary for vehicle access restrictions.
+Check the regulations summary brochure for vehicle access restrictions.
 Children under the age of 16 are required to wear a helmet when horseback riding on public lands.
 All horseback riders must have proof of current negative Coggins Test results for their horses when on state lands.
 Camping is prohibited during periods open to hunting.
 During non-hunting periods, camping is regulated by the St. Johns River Water Management District, 386-329-4404.
-Reservations can be made at floridaswater.com/camping, and should be made at least 7 days in advance.
+Reservations can be made at the St. Johns River Water Management District Camping page, and should be made at least seven days in advance.

-- View FWC's Regulations Summary for Buck Lake for an area map, hunting seasons, permits, fees, rules regarding dogs and area regulations.
+- View FWC's regulations summary brochure for Buck Lake for an area map, hunting seasons, permits, fees, rules regarding dogs and area regulations.